angular/angular/aio/content/guide/updating-to-version-9.md

 The script will run a series of small migrations that will transform the code of your application to be compatible with version 9.

-If you're curious about the specific migrations being run (e.g. what code is changing and why), see the [schematics section](#schematics).
+If you're curious about the specific migrations being run (e.g. what code is changing and why), see the [automated migrations section](#migrations).

 ## Changes and Deprecations in Version 9